RobotCasserole1736/OffseasonTraining/Chapter_2/lesson1.md

 # How to Test

-Declare a new instance of `DriverInterface` in `Robot.java`'s, and instantiate it in the `RobotInit` method.
-Call the update method in the periodic loops.
+Declare a new instance of `DriverInterface` in `Robot.java`'s `Robot` class, and instantiate it in the `robotInit()` method.
+Call the Driver Interface's update method in the periodic loops.

 Run the code in simulation, open the web browser interface, navigate to the `State` page to view the signals.